titipata/pubmed_parser/CONTRIBUTING.md

 ### Contribute code and documentation 📝

 If you have been using `pubmed_parser` and see any errors that can be fixed, we are welcome to report an [issue](https://github.com/titipata/pubmed_parser/issues), comment if issue already exist, or contribute if you know where the bug occurs.
-We currently have a documentation for each function directly in the source code.
+We currently have documentation for each function directly in the source code.
 You can contribute directly there.

 ### Ask a private question